Spokane Transit Authority: 2020s

-In July 2023, STA is expected to launch City Line, the organization's first bus rapid transit line.
+In July 2023, STA launched City Line, the organization's first bus rapid transit line $14 million under budget.
+In the first year, City Line provided over 700,000 rides.

+In December 2024, CEO E. Susan Meyer retired from STA after a near 20-year stint at the agency starting in 2005.
+Brandon Rapez-Betty (Chief Operations Officer) and Karl Otterstrom (Chief Planning and Development Officer) acted as co-CEOs until Otterstrom became the new CEO in August 2025.

 Planned developments

 Spokane Transit participates in regional transportation and land use planning activities.
 It is a member jurisdiction of the Spokane Regional Transportation Council (SRTC), and sends a member of its board to serve on SRTC's board.

 High Performance Transit Network

-In 2010, STA developed a preliminary proposal for what it calls a "High Performance Transit Network" (HPTN) composed of 14 corridors of premium all-day frequent transit service.
+In 2010, STA developed a preliminary proposal for what it calls a "High Performance Transit Network" (HPTN) comprising 14 corridors of premium all-day frequent transit service.
 The preliminary proposal does not specify the operating modes for each corridor but suggests that the corridors will operate at a speed appropriate to the access provided and urban characteristics of the operating environment.
-The HPTN vision is an element of the agency's proposed comprehensive plan, referred to as "Connect Spokane."
+The HPTN vision is an element of the agency's proposed comprehensive plan, referred to as "Connect Spokane".

 Also in 2010, STA and the City of Spokane initiated an alternatives analysis to study transit improvements in and around the downtown core.
-This "central city transit alternatives analysis" will look at "High Performance Transit" improvements that can be made to increase mobility and stimulate in-fill development.
-The timeline for the study calls for a "locally preferred alternative" to be determined by early 2011.
+This "central city transit alternatives analysis" considered "High Performance Transit" improvements that can be made to increase mobility and stimulate in-fill development.
+The locally preferred alternative was adopted in July 2011, calling for an east–west alignment for an electric, rubber-tired vehicle, and was dubbed the Central City Line.

-In 2016, the central city transit plan took the form as the Central City Line project, later named the City Line, a bus rapid transit line that is planned to open in 2023.
-It will be the first phase of a number of high performance transit lines in Spokane and is the region's first bus rapid transit corridor.
+In 2016, the central city transit plan took the form as the Central City Line project, later named the City Line, a bus rapid transit line that began service in 2023.
+It is the first phase of a number of high performance transit lines in Spokane and is the region's first bus rapid transit corridor.

-The future Division Street BRT, running from downtown Spokane to the north end of the city, would be the second BRT corridor in the area.
-In March 2022, the Washington State Transportation Budget passed to accelerate the timeline of the North Spokane Corridor (NSC) freeway by two years, from 2029 opening to 2027.
-While STA had planned to launch the new route of 60-foot articulating electric buses in 2029 along with the NSC, the state budget also allocated $50 million to get the Division Street bus rapid transit route started early.
+The future Division Street BRT, running from downtown Spokane to unincorporated Mead, WA, would be the second BRT corridor in the region.
+In March 2022, the Washington State Legislature passed a 16-year transportation program, programming funding for various projects and initiatives, with an emphasis on moving people in cleaner, more efficient ways.
+The program included $50 million to Division Street bus rapid transit.